-Now that we've conquered one car + kids dilemma, if someone wants to share an easy way to clean and sanitize a car seat….
+Now that we’ve conquered one car + kids dilemma, if someone wants to share an easy way to clean and sanitize a car seat….
 Please share!
-I'm afraid of what's hiding in the crevices of ours.
-Like truly fearful of what we might find.
-Oh well, that's another DIY, another day.
-I'm off to pick-up my pumpkin from preschool and cash in the coins I found hiding in the car on a couple of milkshakes.
+I’m afraid of what’s hiding in the crevices of ours.
+My friend leases her car and she’s also worried about the cleanliness of her car!!
+I was quite surprised when she told me that leasing has come down in price.
+Oh well, that’s another DIY, another day.
+I’m off to pick-up my pumpkin from preschool and cash in the coins I found hiding in the car on a couple of milkshakes.

 For more DIY inspiration and Made It Mine projects, head over to the Esurance Instagram page.